Acupuncture funny treatment

-watch a testimonial video with Benny Hill as funny acupuncturist from his great collection of entertainment shows.
+watch a testimonial with Benny Hill as funny acupuncturist from his great collection of entertainment shows.

 Dialogues with pictures